ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 ## Distributed switch design
 {: #nsx-t-design-distr-switch}

-The design uses a minimum number of vDS Switches.
+The design uses a minimum number of VDS switches.
 The hosts in the management cluster are connected to the private and (optionally) public networks.
 The hosts are configured with two distributed virtual switches.
 The use of two switches follows the practice of {{site.data.keyword.cloud_notm}} network that separates the public and private networks.
 All new deployments of NSX and vSphere take advantage of running the vSphere VDS switch version 7.0., which allows for a converged NSX-T architecture.

 ![Distributed switch design Private ](../../images/nsx-t-3-ra-diagrams-v7-vds-private.svg "Distributed switch design Private"){: caption="Figure 2.
 NSX-T Distributed switch design Private" caption-side="bottom"}

 ![Distributed switch design Public](../../images/nsx-t-3-ra-diagrams-v7-vds-public.svg "Distributed switch design Public"){: caption="Figure 3.
 NSX-T Distributed switch design Public" caption-side="bottom"}

-As shown in the previous diagrams, the public vDS `*instancename*-*clustername*-public` is configured for public network connectivity and the public vDS `*instancename*-*clustername*-private` is configured for private network connectivity.
+As shown in the previous diagrams, the public VDS `*instancename*-*clustername*-public` is configured for public network connectivity and the public VDS `*instancename*-*clustername*-private` is configured for private network connectivity.
 Separating different types of traffic is required to reduce contention and latency and increase security.

 VLANs are used to segment physical network functions.
 This design uses three VLANs: two for private network traffic and one for public network traffic.
 The following table shows the traffic separation.